The Fuzzy Pink Nightgown

 The Fuzzy Pink Nightgown is a 1957 American romantic comedy film made by Russ-Field Productions and released by United Artists.
-It was directed by Norman Taurog from a screenplay by Richard Alan Simmons, based on a novel of the same name by Sylvia Tate and the jazzy music was composed and conducted by Billy May.
+It was directed by Norman Taurog from a screenplay by Richard Alan Simmons, based on a 1956 novel of the same name by Sylvia Tate with jazz music composed and conducted by Billy May.

 The film stars Jane Russell, Keenan Wynn and Ralph Meeker.

 Plot

-Movie star Laurel Stevens (Jane Russell) has made a new film.
-It is called The Kidnapped Bride and gives a brainstorm to a couple of small-time crooks, Mike (Ralph Meeker) and Dandy (Keenan Wynn), to kidnap Laurel.
+Movie star Laurel Stevens has made a new film called The Kidnapped Bride.
+This gives a brainstorm to a couple of small-time crooks, Mike and Dandy, to kidnap Laurel by pretending to chauffeur the studio limousine to take her to that night’s movie premiere.
+At first Laurel believes it’s a bad publicity stunt planned by the studio.
+She scolds them for a stale idea that can backfire as blatant audience manipulation, causing the picture to flop and damaging her career.
+Laurel does not take them seriously until she tries to get out of the car and Mike slaps her to drive home the point.

-While they take her to a Malibu beachfront hideout, agent Barney Baylies (Robert H. Harris) and studio chief Martin (Adolphe Menjou) can't figure out why Laurel's a no-show at the premiere.
-Gossip columnist Daisy Parker (Benay Venuta) is dying to know, too, so a decision is made to avoid a scandal at all costs and not report Laurel missing to the police.
-Mike and Dandy want a $50,000 ransom.
-Laurel is insulted, feeling she's worth ten times that.
+While they take her to a Malibu beachfront hideout, agent Barney Baylies and studio chief Martin can't figure out why Laurel's a no-show at the premiere.
+Gossip columnist Daisy Parker wants to know too, so the executives decide to avoid a scandal at all costs and not report Laurel missing to the police.

-Laurel also fears this thing could hurt her career by looking like a publicity stunt.
-When Los Angeles police sergeant McBride (Fred Clark), who once sent Mike to prison, comes to Malibu to do a routine check on him, Laurel alters her appearance and pretends to be Mike's girl.
-The studio finally goes to the cops and also offers a $100,000 reward.
-The ransom money is taken to the airport, which is where the not-too-bright Dandy has a job.
-McBride notices a portrait of Laurel at the studio and suddenly realizes where he's just seen her.

-Laurel has begun to fall for Mike for real.
-This time when McBride shows up, Laurel knocks him cold.
-She and Mike steal the cop's car and race to the airport.
-They get nabbed by the cops, but dim Dandy has picked up the wrong suitcase.
-There is no crime so there are no arrests, particularly since Laurel and Mike are now in love.